Skip to main content Skip to footer

 raci model color coding responsibility

-Generally, nobody should have more than a single responsibility level for each deliverable or activity group in the RACI chart.
+Generally, nobody should have more than one level of responsibility for each deliverable or activity group in the RACI chart.
 In this example, we’ve given every person some level of involvement to keep things simple.
 But when you make a real model for more than four people, there’s often more white space.
-We will get more into how class RACI looks and functions later.
+We’ll get more into how a RACI chart looks and functions later.

 Pro tip: Check out our easy-to-use RACI matrix template